hi-akshat/ai-job-explorer/README.md

 ### Job Data CSV

 The site is designed to work with a CSV file containing job titles and their AI impact percentages.
-To integrate your data:
+We already have one in place in the current repository.
+To integrate and work with your YOUR OWN data:

 1. Place your CSV file in the `public` directory
 2. Update the data loading in `src/components/JobSearch.tsx`: